-Users of Blackboard can interact with the program using a Web-browser based interface or the mobile app.
+Users of Blackboard can interact with the program using a Web-browser based interface or mobile apps.
 Blackboard is available 24/7 from anywhere there is an Internet connection (except occasionally between 5:00 and 7:00 AM, Tuesdays and Thursdays, when scheduled system backups and maintenance will be performed.)

 Princeton University creates some enhancements used in Blackboard, such as Photo Roster.
 We also integrate tools created by other entities.